Equity, Diversity, and Inclusion Council

-- We will continue to sponsor practices such as the Sixth Tara ‘The Great Fierce One’ using meditation practice as a form of activism, thereby using the skillful means of Vajrayana in a practical way to confront this issue.
+- We will continue to sponsor Tara Calls to Practice to engage our global sangha using meditation practice as a form of activism, thereby using the skillful means of Vajrayana in a practical way to confront a current issue in the world.
 Tara is the original activist; she’s known as ‘The Swift Responder’.

 We will be sending out bi-annual updates about our EDI work.
 If you do not currently receive our newsletter, please sign up here to receive all Tara Mandala updates.
 As we continue to do this work at Tara Mandala, we look forward to your involvement, feedback, and commitment.
-We encourage you to email email@example.com if you have questions or suggestions.
+We encourage you to contact us on this page if you have questions or suggestions.

 Led by Karla Jackson-Brewer

 Online meetings using the Zoom platform

 Come be a part of Tara Mandala’s BBAIPOC (Black, Brown, Asian and Indigenous People of Color) Meditation Sangha led by Karla Jackson-Brewer, long-time Tara Mandala Authorized Teacher and educator in the field of Women’s and Africana studies.